Darkheir/SAImageDisplayer/README.md

 * `class` : Class of the image tag
 * `group` : Name of the group the image belongs to
 * `displayImage` : Weither or not we should display the image on the screen.
 Default to true.
+* `resizeMode` : How images should be resize by the image extension.
+Available options are SAImageDisplayer::NONE, SAImageDisplayer::AUTO, SAImageDisplayer::HEIGHT, SAImageDisplayer::WIDTH.
+Default to AUTO.
+* `othersAttributes` : An array `array('attributeName' => 'value')` keeping all the additional attribute we wish to add to the image tag.

 ## Please Note